Tremonia Fechten cordially invites to their Fechtschule!

 Husen Castle, Syburger Dorfstraße 135, 44265 Dortmund. φ = 51° 25′ 9″ N, λ = 7° 30′ 22″ E. Camping is possible on the castle’s premises.
 The workshops and tournaments are held in a gym in case of bad weather.

-Friday, 20th September 2019 5 p.m. through Sunday, 22nd September 2019.
+Friday, 4th September 2020 5 p.m. through Sunday, 6th September 2020.

 The early-bird price including food is 80 € per person for camping in one’s own tent.

 Minors from the age of 16 can only participate under supervision of a parent or legal guardian.
 Participation in the tournaments or the test cutting is only permitted over the age of 18.
-For the steel longsword tournament we recommend gear according to our standard.
-Tournaments are held according to our club’s rules.
+The following gear is required for the steel tournament:

 The Fechtschule is held by Tremonia Fechten.

 - Maarten van der Auwera (Sumus Soldani): Didactic principles